tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-10-24-exposure-of-wp-config-php.md

 First and foremost, we should consider to make the **Path** transformed from
 <span class="label label-danger">PD</span> and
 <span class="label label-warning">N/A</span> to
 <span class="label label-success">WP</span>.
-If those code have a chance to
+If those plugins and themes have
-load `wp-load.php` before they were excuted, [IP Geo Block][IP-Geo-Block] can block the attacks.
+a chance to load WordPres core before they were excuted, [IP Geo Block][IP-Geo-Block] can block the attacks.

+To achieve this, those plugins and themes should load the `wp-load.php`.
-To achieve this, please consider to put the following directives into the `.htaccess` in your plugins directory for example :
+To do this, please consider to put the following directives into the `.htaccess` in your plugins directory for example :

 {% highlight text %}